andreafrank/nasa-photos/README.md

 todo:

 .catch
-make ellipsis if chars are over some amount, click to display full
+make ellipsis if chars are over some amount click to display full toggle image/video/sound